 We support our employees with a robust employee benefits program, including a flexible vacation policy, parental leave, 401(k) matching, tuition reimbursement, an Employee Assistance Program, and other programs.
 Additionally, we have a wellness program that offers fun, engaging challenges designed to encourage our employees' consistent improvement of their physical, mental, and financial well-being.
 Programs we run throughout the year include biometric screenings, personal finance check-ups, and healthy lunch challenges.
-In our corporate offices, we recently improved our wellness room by doubling the space for employees to take a break to decompress.
-The rooms also provide nursing mothers a peaceful place to meet their needs.

-Our technological advances and multiple properties around the DC metro area allow our teams to work remotely with significant flexibility.
-This flexibility permits us to meet our tenants' needs as well as those of our employees, which has been especially important during the COVID-19 pandemic.
+Our technological advances have allowed our teams to work remotely with significant flexibility, which was especially important during the COVID-19 pandemic.

 WashREIT's Diversity, Equity, Inclusion, and Belonging Initiative ("DEIB") is a long-term commitment to promote an environment where each individual feels comfortable being their most authentic selves.
 We believe diversity of backgrounds, experiences, cultures, ethnicities, and interests leads to new ways of thinking and drives organizational success.
-Our diverse 17 member DEIB Council works closely with WashREIT's senior leadership team and Board of Trustees.
-The DEIB Council both tracks and monitors our diversity metrics and facilitates learning and training opportunities that include: Diversity Speaker Series, targeted recruitment and relationship development of historically black colleges and universities and other diverse industry groups for internships, and administration of an inclusion and belonging employee survey.
+Our DEIB Council works closely with WashREIT's senior leadership team and Board of Trustees.
+The DEIB Council both tracks and monitors our diversity metrics and facilitates learning and training opportunities that include: Diversity Speaker Series, company-wide bias and anti-racism training, targeted recruitment and relationship development with diverse industry groups for internships and employment opportunities, partnerships with community-based non-profits for volunteer activities, and administration of an inclusion and belonging employee survey.